 Additional benefits include:

-The 2019 ArtStarts Showcase will be presented in Vancouver, BC at The Annex on March 4-5, 2019.
+The 2019 ArtStarts Showcase will be presented in Spring 2020.
 Approximately 30 artists across disciplines will present a sample of their touring performance or workshop followed by a Q&A.

 As an organization we are working towards the following goals: